michael-simons/garmin-babel/README.md

 ##### Working with spatial data

+> [!WARNING]
+> The spatial extension changed considerably since I wrote the code below.
+> I developed this with DuckDB 0.8.1, it does no longer work with DuckDB >= 1.0.0

 Spatial you say?
 DuckDb has you covered: [PostGEESE?
 Introducing The DuckDB Spatial Extension](https://duckdb.org/2023/04/28/spatial.html).

 Let's create a proper database first, with an actual table holding the activities: